 If you're unsure how to apply eyeshadow, you've arrived at the perfect destination.
 If you want new techniques, we've got those, too.
-First, you must choose the right eyeshadow palette for your eye color, then you have to figure out how to use all the various shades on your lid.
+First, you must choose the right eyeshadow palette for your eye color and skin tone, and then it's time to learn how to layer the various shades on your lid.
 Ahead, makeup artist Tobi Henney shares how to create a basic eyeshadow look that complements your eye color and shape.

 Meet the Expert